Ollie's Closet Annual School Supply Drive

 Ollie’s Closet is named after Ollie Jones, a former principal at Carter and MacRae Elementary.
 In her tenure, she developed a reputation for having an endless supply of school supplies in her office closet.
 If a student needed a uniform, backpack, notebook, crayons, or pencils, Principal Ollie had them in her closet.
 Word soon began to spread as more and more students sought help from Ollie’s closet.

-In 2011, Saint James held its first Ollie’s Closet campaign, and since then, thousands of school supplies, ranging from uniforms to protractors, have been stashed in Ollie’s Closet ready to be given or lent to students in need.
-Donated items now range from school uniforms to body wash, tooth brushes, and hand sanitizer.
-New for the 2017-2018 school year are notes of encouragement created for teachers to give to their students for encouragement and support.
+In 2011, Saint James held its first Ollie's Closet campaign, and since then, thousands of school supplies, ranging from uniforms to pencils, have been stashed in Ollie's Closet ready to be given or lent to students in need.
+Donated items now range from school supplies to body wash, tooth brushes, and hand sanitizer.
+In the 2017-2018 school year, notes of encouragement were added as a way for teachers to give their students praise and support.
+These little morale boosters are created by parishioners each fall for use throughout the upcoming school year.

 The Ollies's Closet campaign begins in August and concludes on the first weekend in September.
 Anyone wanting to help is encouraged to stop by the display in the Narthex and take a card from an envelope.
 It tells you what to buy, and on the back, it tells you where it can be purchased.
 Items can brought to church prior to a service, or they can be dropped off at the church office during the week.
 Financial donations are also accepted.